-This chapter describes how to install Kafka on an Ambari-managed cluster.
+Although you can install Kafka on a cluster not managed by Ambari, this chapter describes how to install Kafka on an Ambari-managed cluster.

 Prerequisites

 Before installing Kafka, ZooKeeper must be installed and running on your cluster.

 Note that the following underlying file systems are supported for use with Kafka: